NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/01_aop_intro_gee_py/Intro_AOP_Datasets_GEE_Python.md

 ee.Initialize()
 ```

-Now that you've Authenticated and Initialized your Earth Engine account, you can start using the Python API to interact with GEE using the `ee` and `geemap` packageS.
+Now that you've Authenticated and Initialized your Earth Engine account, you can start using the Python API to interact with GEE using the `ee` and `geemap` packages.

 First let's read in the Surface Directional Reflectance Image Collection (`HSI_REFL/001`) and see what data are available in GEE.